Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear view of where you’d like be in the next year, or two?
-If you don’t set realistic goals, it can hinder progress.
-Set clear short and long-term goals that prioritize those that will have the highest impact on your career advancement.
-To boost job satisfaction be sure your goals match personal interests.
+Are you able to articulate a idea of where you want to be in the next year, or two?
+Failure to set goals that are achievable will hinder your progress.
+Set clear, short and long-term goals that prioritize those that will have the greatest impact on career advancement.
+To increase your satisfaction at work make sure that your goals are in line with your personal needs.

-The development of meaningful relationships could result in better job opportunities or advancements in your current role.
-The creation of strong networks shouldn’t be limited to senior employees, as well as former and current colleagues, as well as attendance at industry conferences and other events.
+The development of meaningful relationships can result in better job opportunities or advancements in your current position.
+Building strong networks should not solely focus on senior employees as well as former and current colleagues, and also attending industry conferences and events.

 - Participate in professional meetings